StolarQQ/Shelfy_2.0/README.md

 #### __Application is not finished yet.__

 #### TODO
++ Cache implementation with Redis
 + __Complete tests__!
 + User chat, current reading, read, want to read shelves+
 + ~~Autofac IoC Container, assembly scanning~~
-+ Publish app to Azure/Digital Ocean
++ Publish app (Digital Ocean)
-+ Front-end build with Angular or Aurelia
++ Front-end build with Angular
-+ Recommendation system for Users
 + CQRS / RabbitMQ

 ## Prerequisite
 In order to run Shelfy, you need to have installed: